AND operator in Oracle

 with Other Operators

-You can combine AND
+You can combine AND with other logical

-operators like OR
+operators like OR,

 and others.
 Parentheses are essential to control the precedence of these